Ash258/GCC/README.md

 # GCC
-Alpine gcc image for Docker
+Alpine gcc image for Docker with Gcc, Make, Valgrind